keplergl/kepler.gl/README.md

 const store = createStore(reducer, initialState, compose(...enhancers))
 ```

-If you mount kepler.gl reducer in another address instead of `keplerGl`, or kepler.gl reducer is not
+If you mount kepler.gl reducer in another address instead of `keplerGl`, or the kepler.gl reducer is not
 mounted at root of your state, you will need to specify the path to it when you mount the component
 with the `getState` prop.